Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Other

-- comments for blog posts (disqus?)
+- comments for blog posts (disqus?) ?
 - RSS Feed
 - social media sharing
 - code in mdx

 Bugs

-- gatsby-plugin-theme-ui - uses prefers-color-scheme [theme-ui.com/color-modes](https://theme-ui.com/color-modes) - we don't need this.
+- Safari on Mac - search field is not displayed correctly
-- Safari search field is not displayed correctly
+- Firefox on Windows - search field is not displayed correctly